jzou19957/Chat-with-SQLite-via-LLM/README.md

 Example Usage
 Run the script with your SQLite file.
-Input your query when prompted.
-Review the generated output and visualizations.
+Write your question in the user query section of the code Review the generated output and visualizations.